I. The significance of ventilation

 (2) Backward curved impeller

-The fan is more efficient than the forward curved fan under large capacity and large differential pressure, so the backward curved fan is used in many cases of medium pressure operation.
+The backward curved fan is more efficient than the forward curved fan under large capacity and high differential pressure, making it a popular choice for medium pressure operations.

 Two typical fan impellers